Free Obamacare Frequently Asked Questions

 • Government errors that cause you to enroll, change, or lose coverage

 • Your eligibility for the subsidy has changed.

-The purpose of the ACA (or Obamacare) was to ensure that individuals would have access to affordable health care.
-There are numerous plans to choose from and with the subsidies provided by Obamacare, the majority of people can find an affordable healthcare plan that meets their needs.
+The purpose of the ACA (or Obamacare) was to ensure that everyone would have access to affordable health care.
+There are many plans to choose from and because subsidies are provided for Obamacare then the majority of people can find an affordable healthcare plan that meets their needs.
 If you need assistance navigating the healthcare marketplace, please call us at 877-561-3360 and let us help you find the coverage you need.

-Unless it is currently an open enrollment period or you meet one of the “Qualifying Life Events” qualifications, pregnancy alone does not make you eligible to enroll in Obamacare.
+Unless it is currently an open enrollment period or you meet one of the many “Qualifying Life Events” qualifications, pregnancy alone does not make you eligible to enroll in Obamacare.

-Under the American Rescue Plan your insurance will always be accessible at 8.5% of your family income or less.
-If your income is lower then the cost is lower.
+Under the American Rescue Plan, your insurance will always be accessible at 8.5% of your family income or less so if your income is lower then the cost is lower.
 Please call us at 877-561-3360 so we can help estimate the cost.

-Under the American rescue plan your insurance will be less than 8.5% of your income.
-Now more people qualify for help.
+Under the American Rescue Plan, your insurance will be less than 8.5% of your income so now more people than ever qualify for help.

 Here is an example: